 To comply with the Board of Examiners’ ruling, the National Association for Acupuncture was formed by some of the original group of veterinarians and U.C.L.A. investigators.
 N.A.V.A. was incorporated as a non-profit organization and received federal and state approvals.
 The original Board of Directors was made up of veterinary practitioners, academics from several campuses of the University of California, representatives from industry, acupuncturists, a lawyer and Certified Public Accountant.

-Conditions Dr. Glassberg treats with acupuncture include back and neck problem, hip dysplasia, elbow dysplasia and other degenerative joint diseases (arthritis), undiagnosed pain conditions, post-surgical pain and as support for patients undergoing cancer treatments.
+Conditions Dr. James and Dr. Glassberg treat most often with acupuncture include back and neck problem, hip dysplasia, elbow dysplasia and other degenerative joint diseases (arthritis), undiagnosed pain conditions, post-surgical pain and as support for patients undergoing cancer treatments.